Can a Tenant Leave Before the End of the Contract in the UK?

 4. Periodic Tenancy:

 A periodic tenancy continues on a weekly or monthly basis.
-Tenants can leave more easily, but they are still required to provide notice that matches their rental period (e.g., one month’s notice for a monthly tenancy).
+Tenants can leave more easily, but they must provide notice that matches their rental period (e.g., one month’s notice for a monthly tenancy).

 5. Joint Tenancy: